Black lung disease: Diagnosis

 Symptoms and pulmonary function testing relate to the degree of respiratory impairment but are not part of the diagnostic criteria.
-As noted above, the chest X-ray appearance for CWP can be virtually indistinguishable from silicosis.
+As noted above, the chest X-ray appearance for BLD can be virtually indistinguishable from silicosis.
 Chest CT, particularly high-resolution scanning (HRCT), are more sensitive than plain X-ray for detecting the small round opacities.

 Treatment

 There is no cure or discovered treatments for pneumoconiosis.
-Some patients are given oxygen to help with their breathing and are advised to stop smoking to prevent further decline in lung function.
-In the most extreme cases a lung transplant could be done to help prolong the patient's life expectancy.
+The treatments that are available only relieve the symptoms but do not reverse or stop the illness.
+Some patients are given supplemental oxygen to help with their breathing and are advised to stop smoking to prevent further decline in lung function.
+In the most extreme cases, a lung transplant could be done to help prolong the patient's life expectancy.

 Prevention of pneumoconiosis

 The main way to avoid contracting coal worker's pneumoconiosis is to avoid the inhalation of coal dust.
-Some of the ways to prevent this disease include: not smoking, wearing ventilated masks when coming in contact with potentially dangerous airborne particles, regular pulmonary exams, and becoming educated about the risks of lung diseases in your work environment.
+Some of the ways to prevent this disease include: wearing ventilated masks, such as NIOSH-certified respirators, when coming in contact with potentially dangerous airborne particles; regular pulmonary exams; and becoming educated about the risks of lung diseases in your work environment.
+Pneumoconiosis can also be caused by inhaling other dusts, including aluminum, antimony, barium, graphite, iron, kaolin, mica, and talc.

 Epidemiology

-In 2013 CWP resulted in 25,000 deaths down from 29,000 deaths in 1990.
-Between 1970 and 1974, prevalence of CWP among US coal miners who had worked over 25 years was 32%; the same group saw a prevalence of 9% in 2005–2006.
+In 2013, BLD resulted in 25,000 deaths; down from 29,000 deaths in 1990.
+Between 1970 and 1974, prevalence of BLD among U.S. coal miners who had worked over 25 years was 32%; the same group saw a prevalence of 9% in 2005–2006.

-In Australia, CWP was considered to be eliminated in the 1970s due to strict hazard control measures.
-However, there has been a resurgence of CWP in Australia, with the first new cases being detected in May 2015.
-From 1999 to 2016, the average years of life lost due to CWP increased from 8.1 to 12.6 years, most likely due to the increased severity and progression of CWP.
+In Australia, BLD was considered to be eliminated in the 1970s due to strict hazard control measures.
+However, there has been a resurgence of BLD in Australia, with the first new cases being detected in May 2015.
+From 1999 to 2016, the average years of life lost due to BLD increased from 8.1 to 12.6 years, most likely due to the increased severity and progression of BLD.